briandrum/codes.forchagrin.com/_chapters/chapter-301-definitions.md

 ### 301.185   Median

-“Median” means the area between two roadways of a divided highway, measured from edge of traveled way to edge of traveled way, but excluding turn lanes.
+"Median" means the area between two roadways of a divided highway, measured from edge of traveled way to edge of traveled way, but excluding turn lanes.
 The width of a median may be different between intersections, between interchanges, and at opposite approaches of the same intersection.